-The main strands of current research within BCL.
+Our main strands of research activity.

-We consider that language reflects and reinforces differences in power, status, social class, and we seek to analyse how these societal inequities emerge and can be challenged.
+The research performed by linguists in the Centre seeks to provide tangible benefits for the community we serve and beyond.
+We work with partners to understand the challenges they face which could be tackled through research on language and communication.
+We consider that language reflects and reinforces differences in power, status and social class and we seek to analyse how these societal inequities emerge and can be challenged.
 Colleagues in the Centre explore this in research on political discourse, analyses of media language and representations as well as exploring notions of elitism in debates on multilingualism.

 How have the words we use today come to mean what they do?
 How can language shed light on the historical movements of people?
 What role does misunderstanding have to play in the language we use today?
-All of these questions fascinate BCL members working in this area and our explorations of these questions and more contribute to our understanding of the history and development of English and other languages.
+All of these questions fascinate BCL members working in historical linguistics and our explorations of these questions and more contribute to our understanding of the history and development of English and other languages.

 This area of research explores how language is organised in the brain and represented in the mind, how language is processed and learned and how/if language affects human cognitive processes.